-As explained in our detailed blog, for large analytics data, large-scale MPP (Massively Parallel Processing) database systems like Pivotal Greenplum use parallel compute resources to answer queries quickly.
+As explained in our technical blog, companies choose Pivotal Greenplum for its large-scale MPP (Massively Parallel Processing).
 However, there are some drawbacks:

-- Higher latency: For distributed queries, many nodes must coordinate to generate an answer;
+- Higher latency: Many nodes must coordinate to generate an answer;

 Fast materialized views is very important in analytics environments.
-When reports are generated, or dashboards are viewed, a subset of data is pulled from the back-end data store, then various operations are performed on that data.
+When reports are generated, or dashboards are viewed, a subset of data is pulled from the back-end data store and processed.
 Heimdall provides the following functionality:

-- Queries against a materialized view can be routed to an alternate database, typically Postgres, which acts on behalf of Pivotal Greenplum.
-Postgres answers queries offloading Pivotal Greenplum.
+- Queries against a materialized view are routed to an alternate database (e.g. Postgres) acting on behalf of Pivotal Greenplum.
+Postgres answers queries offloading Greenplum.

-- Heimdall triggers a refresh of the view automatically.
-Heimdall is aware updated views from Pivotal Greenplum and when data was loaded that may impact the view.
-The net result is faster reports and a lighter load on Greenplum, allowing the processing of other queries to be faster and more scalable.
+- Flexibly configured triggers provide an auto-refresh of the view.
+Heimdall is aware of updated views from Pivotal Greenplum and when data was loaded that may impact the view.
+The net result is faster reports and a lighter load on Greenplum.

 Visit our technical blog.

 Heimdall Data for Pivotal Greenplum allows customers to deploy applications for both OLTP and OLAP workloads, often called HTAP (Hybrid Transactional/Analytic Processing).